Thursday, 14 June 2018

 Frankly you can't buy better publicity than that.
 The winning book will have been selected as the best from a field of 250+ self-published works.

-My blog pages associated with last year's SPFBO got 70,000 views during the contest and well over a hundred reviews were posted on the ten blogs!
+My blog pages associated with this year's SPFBO got over 110,000 views during the contest and well over a hundred reviews have been posted on the ten blogs!

 We have an SPFBO (Spifbo) group on Facebook.
 And on Twitter the #SPFBO and #SPFBOreviews hashtags are good ways to keep updated.